-It’s time to make the best gluten free pancakes you’ve ever tasted!
-Our carrot cake pancakes are made with ground oat flour, carrot cake spices, and freshly grated carrots.
-Whip up a batch for breakfast today or meal prep to enjoy throughout the week!
+These carrot cake pancakes are made with ground oat flour, carrot cake spices, and freshly grated carrots.
+Whip up a batch of these carrot pancakes for breakfast and top them with maple syrup.

-These carrot cake pancakes are the perfect combination of sweet and spicy — just like your favorite carrot cake!
-BUT they’re also something you can feel good about fueling up on first thing in the morning.
-Let’s get into the ingredients (which you can also feel good about!):
+These carrot cake pancakes are the perfect combination of sweet and spicy — just like your favorite carrot cake.
+BUT, they’re also something you can feel good about fueling up on first thing in the morning.

 - Ground oat flour: no oat flour at home?
 No fear!
 Grind up some rolled oats into a fine flour and you’re good to go!
 If you are celiac, make sure you buy the certified gluten-free version at the store.
 We suggest Bob’s Red Mill.